-The floats extending for a distance of 5.0 metres from each end of the pool shall be of RED colour.
+The components extending for a distance of 5.0 metres from each end of the pool shall be of RED colour.

 There shall not be more than one lane rope between each lane.
-The lane ropes shall be firmly stretched.
+The lane ropes shall be firmly stretched and the tensions should be 1-1,2kN.